sgrhere/learning-react-/README.md

 <Button haha="Logout" />
 ```
 * We can also pass multiple props just by adding as much as required arguments.

+## Hooks in React
+* `useState` - lets your component remember values (like user input) works like variable <br>
+    If the value of variable is changing then we don't use variable to store such value since in react, variable's value is updated internally but the updates are not visible externally like in javascript or other programming logic. <br>

+    ` var count = 0;`
+    * Doing this, the value of count is always displayed 0 by the browser.
+So, for the variables whose value keeps changing, we use useState function or hook of react.

+    ` const [value, setValue] = useState(0)`
+    * Here, value is variable that holds 1st value as 0 & setvalue is a function.
+    Follow, the code file `UseState.jsx` to review code.

 ## About File structure